Christian67carter/haychic-boutique/ADMIN-SETUP.md

 - In Vercel, add environment variable `GITHUB_TOKEN` = that token.

 ### 2. Pick a username and password
+The admin panel now has a single login for everything — listings, access requests, and the CRM — using your email + a password (the CRM side has always used Firebase email/password sign-in; this just reuses that same login for listings too).

-- Add `ADMIN_USERNAME` = whatever you want to log in with (e.g. `hayden`).
+- Add `ADMIN_USERNAME` = the **same email** you use (or will create) to sign in on the admin login screen.
-- Add `ADMIN_PASSWORD` = a password you'll remember.
-This is what you'll type into the admin login screen from now on — nothing to paste, nothing to regenerate.
+- Add `ADMIN_PASSWORD` = the **same password** as that account.

+If you haven't created that login yet, go to `haychicboutique.com/admin/` and click "Create your admin login" first, then come back and set these two values to match exactly what you just signed up with.

 ### 3. Add a session secret
 - Add `ADMIN_SECRET` = any long random string (mash the keyboard, 30+